MayankJasoria/Firewall-Simulation/README.md

 - The file input.pl is the file in which sample packets have been defined.
 - The file ipv4_helper.pl contains some prefdicates which help to parse the ip addresses, along with other general helper predicates.

+A detailed description for each file can be found in the [wiki](../../wiki/Home) for each file.

 ### Input format

 Sample inputs have been given in the input.pl file.
 For example: